grissharrisdennis/AI-Rag-Agent/README.md

 ## Run Agent
 <code>streamlit run agent.py </code> Run this command.

-upload documents on the server
+### upload documents like transcripts or any other pdf  on the server to test the agent.
+### Ask a about anything on the documents uploaded.